Shazam1701/R-for-Data-Science/README.md

 # R-for-Data-Science
-In this repository i´m saving all the exercises that i´m realizang from  the book "R for Data Science" from Wickham
+In this repository I'm going to save all the exercises and examples that I realized of my study of the book "R for Data Science" of Wickham.

+You will find codes that shows the principal functions and relevant information about data visualization.

+Even when my mother language is Spanish, I decided to work in english because I don't like losing the coherence of the concepts when you try to make a translation.